-The Pacific golden chanterelle is easily identifiable and is perfect for novices who eager to harvest delicious wild mushrooms.
-These mushrooms have potent insecticidal properties and generally free of bugs.
-Besides, this fungi has high nutritional and culinary value.
+The Pacific golden chanterelle is easily identifiable and perfect for novices who eager to harvest delicious wild mushrooms.
+Having potent insecticidal properties and generally free of bugs, these fungi have high nutritional and culinary values.

 Cautions: Chanterelles like many other mycorrhizal fungi accumulate toxic heavy metals such as lead and neodymium.
 Avoid the polluted areas near metal mines, industrial buildings, or busy highways.

 Where and When to Find Pacific Golden Chanterelles?

 The Pacific golden chanterelles are mostly found in high-elevation forests (above 1,500 feet) of the Coast Range and the Cascade Mountains along the north-facing hillsides and slopes.

 Places to check.
 Chanterelles are found near coniferous trees such as Douglas fir and hemlock, oaks, in the shaded areas among ferns, vine maples, and Oregon Grapes.

 Places to avoid.
 Chanterelles do not grow under the direct sunshine, on lawns with no tree, and under fruit trees and among clover plants.

 These fungi grow on the ground, often hidden under patches of moss.
 Warm soil and heavy rainfall create right conditions for Pacific golden chanterelles fruiting.

 If you spot a chanterelle, carefully check the area surrounding the tree nearby.
 These species tend to establish permanent colonies, growing in groups.
 If you have your secret chanterelles' spot, you will return again and again and harvest the wonderful yellow mushrooms.